-Fortunately, companies around the world and across the entire commodity value chain—producers, processors, traders, manufacturers, and retailers – are taking unprecedented action to clean up these supply chains.
-Often, they’re motivated by demands from stakeholders, from consumers to investors to local and national governments an increasing number of whom are no longer willing to tolerate business as usual.
+Fortunately, companies across the entire global commodity value chain—producers, processors, traders, manufacturers, and retailers – are taking unprecedented action to clean up these supply chains.
+Often, they’re motivated by demands from stakeholders: consumers, investors, and governments no longer willing to tolerate business as usual.

 Forest Trends created its Supply Change Initiative to provide freely available news, data, and analysis related to companies’ progress toward sustainable and deforestation-free supply chains.
 The online portal Supply-Change.org tracks supply chain commitments from hundreds of companies – from little-known producers and traders to consumer-facing brands – while comprehensive reports shine light on global trends, business developments, and ongoing challenges.